The Texas

 Avoid backing out of an intersection

 If you are waiting in an intersection to turn left when the light turns red, you should avoid backing out of the intersection.
-Just wait for oncoming traffic to clear, then complete your turn.
+Just wait for oncoming traffic to stop, then complete your turn.
 Don't panic if this means you have to wait in the intersection for a few seconds after the light has turned red — just stay calm and wait until it's safe to turn.
 Signals typically incorporate an all-way red period after one direction turns red but before another direction turns green, so that should give you time to make your turn before you're in the way of other traffic.
 But, if anyone on the intersecting road honks at you, you can be secure in the knowledge that they're in the wrong.

 But don't block intersections